sirbread/brainrotbrainrotbrainrot/README.md

 # brainrotbrainrotbrainrot
-instant gif(s) to keep you focused on the side of a website
+instant video(s) to keep you focused on the side of a website